instructlab/taxonomy/README.md

 Knowledge in the taxonomy tree consists of a few more elements than skills:

 - Each knowledge node in the tree has a `qna.yaml`, similar to the format of the `qna.yaml` for skills.
-- ⭐ Knowledge submissions require you to create a repository, can be with GitHub, that contains the markdown files of your knowledge contributions.
+- ⭐ Knowledge submissions require you to create a git repository, can be with GitHub, that contains the markdown files of your knowledge contributions.
 These contributions in your repository must use the markdown (.md) format.
 - The `qna.yaml` includes parameters that contain information from your repository.

 > [!TIP]
 > Guidelines for Knowledge contributions
 > - Submit the most up-to-date version of the document
 > - All submissions must be text, images will be ignored
-> - Tables can be added
+> - Do not use tables in your markdown freeform contribution

+> [!IMPORTANT]
+> There is a limit to how much content can exist in the question/answer pairs for the model to process.
+Due to this, only add a maximum
+> of around 2300 words to your question and answer seed example pairs in the `qna.yaml` file.

 Each `qna.yaml` file requires a minimum of five question-answer pairs.
 The `qna.yaml` format must include the following fields:
 ˇ